Supporting 2,000 field workers and 120 residential home locations offering critical care to people living with a disability.

-Endeavour Foundation initially engaged CBS (formerly Harbour IT) to overhaul their legacy IT systems and replace them with CBS’s Private Cloud infrastructure, supported by Managed Services.
+Endeavour Foundation initially engaged CBS (formerly Harbour IT) to overhaul their legacy IT systems and replace them with CBS’s Private Cloud solution, supported by Managed IT Services.

 Since then, the engagement has become a successful long-term partnership spanning over a number of years with collaboration on a range of ICT projects.